 What are the Best Tent Pegs for Wind and Storms?

 The best tent pegs for strong winds and storms are the Delta Ground Anchors made in Britain.
 They’re made from super tough nylon composite which is stronger than the usual plastic pegs.
 Snapping them is near impossible in unpredictable British weather.
 They dig in to the ground and redistribute the pull of a guy line making the peg pull against a greater amount of ground.
 It’s really clever and there’s a reason they’re so well respected.
 They’re incredibly lightweight too.
 I prioritise these on guy lines that are directly pulling against the wind.
 They’re pricey but a worthy investment.

 The Best Tent Pegs for Sand

 The best tent pegs for use on sand or on the beach isn’t quite as clean cut a decision.
-One solution is these sand tent pegs.
+One solution is these Triwonder Snow and Sand Pegs.
 They’re designed to have a larger surface area and thus grip against more sand.
 I’ve had some joy with them but I often take a tarp to the beach and have it very taught.
 They often just pop out.
-Instead I managed to get hold of these two beasts which are really good but are now discontinued.
+Instead I managed to get hold of these two beasts which are really good but stock is always a little hit and miss.
 Instead, I’ve opted for making my own.
 I’m writing an article about it (but basically it’s just some scrap pallet wood with a hole drilled in it and then buried under the sand).

 What are the Best Tent Pegs for Hard Ground?